apache/pulsar/site2/website/blog/2020-11-09-Apache-Pulsar-2-6-2.md

 ...
 ```

 The reason for the issue is that the `getBundle()` method leads to deadlock in `NamespaceService#isTopicOwned()`.
 To fix the issue, we remove the `getBundle()` method.
 When `isTopicOwned()` returns `false`, the bundle metadata is cached and can be got asynchronously.
-When the client reconnects the next time, the bundle metadata return the correct result from the cache.
+When the client reconnects the next time, Pulsar returns the correct bundle metadata from the cache.

 For more information about implementation, see [PR-8406](https://github.com/apache/pulsar/pull/8406).